WSWUP/gridwxcomp/README.rst

     510358     0.68     0.79     0.97     ...
     ...        ...      ...      ...      ...
     ========== ======== ======== ======== ===

+Note ``GRIDMET_ID`` is the index of the master gridMET dataset 4 km fishnet grid starting at 0 in the upper left corner and moving across rows and down columns.
+This value can be joined with previously created data to relate the ID values to centroid locations of cells.

 GeoTIFF rasters of interpolated ratios will be saved to "monthly_ratios/spatial/etr_mm_invdist_400m/".
 Note, the gridMET variable name (etr_mm), the interpolation method (invdist), and the raster resolution (400m) are specified in the output directory.
 A fishnet grid with gridMET id values and a point shapefile of station ratios should all be created and saved in the "monthly_ratios/spatial/" directory.